zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 request from a new node, it will ask the seed node to send its cluster state.
 When the new node receives the cluster state, it discards its own, overwriting it completely with the state it just received.
-It then starts claiming partitions until the number of partitions in the cluster reaches as even a distribution as possible, taking into account the N value to guarantee a good physical distribution of partitions in the cluster.
+It then starts claiming partitions until the number of partitions in the cluster reaches an even distribution (or close thereto), taking into account the N value to guarantee an optimal physical distribution of partitions in the cluster.

-While claiming partitions the new node keeps updating the cluster state until an even distribution is reached.
+While claiming partitions, the new node keeps updating the cluster state until an even distribution is reached.
 Claiming a partition means that the new node is now a primary replica for the particular partition.